Flamenco/stackeditpro/Source Code Documentation Extension.md

 We use `Typescript` notation to define the method signature.

 ## Interface Documentation
 You can also generate documentation from a Typescript interface by including the special comment `//@doc` as the first line of the code fence.

-Any single line comments preceding declared items will become descriptions.
+Comments preceding declared items will become descriptions.

 ```ts
 //@doc